 LEAVE SOME FOR YOUR NEIGHBOR.
 DON’T BUY MORE THAN YOU NEED!

 Washington's supply chains are normal, yet consumers hd been aoverstocking on items that we all need to stay safe.
 Health experts emphasize the best way to protect yourself from infection is through washing your hands frequently and limiting contact with others, not by overstocking certain supplies.
 Leave some for the folks who need them most!

 How can I find out what’s open in my county?

-The governor’s Safe Start plan outlines four phases of reopening.
+The governor’s Healthy Washington – Roadmap to Recovery plan outlines four phases of reopening.
 Our Safe Start page has information about which phases each county is in and what's open in each phase.

 Can I go outside?

 Yes.
 In fact, being outside is good for you.
 Just remember to stay at least six feet away from others, stay local and avoid crowds.